The Gosnell Family

 GOSNELL Arthur William of Rishworth Bouverie-road Bridgwater Somersetshire died 21 April 1944 Probate Llandudno 2 January to Phyllis Constance Goswell spinster and Alan Geoffrey Gosnell clerk.
 Effects £4396 18s 2d.

-Census and addresses:
+Census & addresses:

 1871: High Street, Newport, Shropshire